Timeline: Deadliest attacks in Iraq in last year

 December 22 - More than 10 coordinated bombings strike Baghdad, killing at least 72 people, with around 200 wounded.

-- In one of the attacks, at least 18 people are killed when a suicide bomber detonates an ambulance he was driving near a government office in the Karrada district.
+-- At least 18 people are killed when a suicide bomber detonated an ambulance he was driving near a government office in the Karrada district.
 More bombs explode in the central Alawi area, Shaab and Shula in the north, all mainly Shi'ite areas.

-- The Islamic State of Iraq, an umbrella group for al Qaeda-linked insurgents, claims responsibility.

-January 5, 2012 - Four bombs in mainly Shi'ite Muslim areas of Iraq kill at least 73 people with around 150 people wounded.
+January 5, 2012 - Four bombs in mainly Shi'ite Muslim areas of Baghdad kill at least 29 people.

-- The biggest attack takes place beside a police checkpoint west of Nassiriya in the south, where a suicide bomber targeting Shi'ite pilgrims kills 44 people.

-January 14 - A suicide bomber disguised as a policeman kills at least 53 people and wounds 130 more in an attack on Shi'ite pilgrims at a police checkpoint in Basra, southern Iraq.
+-- In the Sadr City slum, a bomb planted on a parked motorcycle and another roadside explosive kill at least 10 people and wound 37 others, police and hospital sources say.

+-- Another set of bombs in the northwestern Kadhimiya district kill at least 15 and wound 32.

 (Reporting by David Cutler, London Editorial Reference Unit)